Nazanin-hub/Movie_ETL/README.md

 First, I extracted and transformed the Kaggle metadata using the ETL function based on the following:

  - Cleaned the Kaggle metadata and converted the transformed data into the Kaggle DataFrame
- - Merged Wikipedia and Kaggle DataFrames with dropping unnecessary columns and using a function to fill in the missing Kaggle data to create the movies_df.
+ - Merged Wikipedia and Kaggle DataFrames by dropping unnecessary columns and using a function to fill in the missing Kaggle data to create the movies_df.

-Then, I extracted and transformed the MovieLens ratings data using the ETL function based the following:
+Then, I extracted and transformed the MovieLens ratings data using the ETL function based on the following:

  - cleaned the ratings counts and converted the transformed data into the cleaned ratings DataFrame
  - Merged movies_df DataFrame with the cleaned ratings DataFrame to create the movies_with_ratings_df DataFrame